SM U-28 (Germany): Sinking

 U-28's final patrol began on 19 August 1917, when it departed from Emden for the Arctic Ocean.
 On 2 September, at 11:55 am, it encountered the armed English steamer Olive Branch, 85 nmi north-by-northeast of North Cape, Norway.
 U-28 scored a torpedo hit, and closed in to finish the steamer with gunfire.
-The shells detonated Olive Branch's cargo of munitions, which it had been carrying from England to Arkhangelsk, Russia, and the subsequent explosion so badly damaged the U-boat that it sank along with the steamer.
+The shells detonated Olive Branch's cargo of munitions, which it had been carrying from England to Arkhangelsk, Russia, and the subsequent explosion so badly damaged the nearby U-boat that it sank along with the steamer.
 All 39 of its crew were lost; some were seen swimming, but were not picked up by Olive Branch's lifeboats.

 An alternative description of the event states that when the ammunition detonated, a truck carried as deck cargo was blown into the air and fell from a great height on the U-boat, sinking it.